midhu313/CANSim/README.md

-# CANSim
+CANSim
+---
+### Description

-A CAN Utility to read and write CAN bus messages using ESP32 and MCP2515
+A CAN Utility to read and write CAN bus messages using ESP32 and MCP2515.